j4y/developerportal/pages/platforms/unity.md

     public override void onImageResults(Dictionary<int, Face> faces)
     {
         Debug.Log("Got face results");
+        if (faces.Count > 0)
+        {
+            // You can also get feature points from the face class. faces[0].Expressions.TryGetValue(Expressions.Smile, out currentSmile);
+            currentInterocularDistance = faces[0].Measurements.interOcularDistance;
+            faces[0].Emotions.TryGetValue(Emotions.Contempt, out currentContempt);
+            faces[0].Emotions.TryGetValue(Emotions.Valence, out currentValence);
+            faces[0].Emotions.TryGetValue(Emotions.Anger, out currentAnger);
+            faces[0].Emotions.TryGetValue(Emotions.Fear, out currentFear);
         }
     }
+}
 ```

+OnImageResults is probably the most valuable method here.
+The Faces class allows you to get the current values of all expressions, and all emotions.
+It also allows you to get the interocular distance, facial feature point locations, and the orientation of the face.

 For a fully implemented sample, check out [EmoSurvival](https://github.com/Affectiva/EmoSurvival/blob/master/Assets/Scripts/Player/PlayerEmotions.cs).
 You can use onFaceLost to pause a game.
 If you use Time.timeScale to pause, the camera script will also pause, as it uses the same time values.